Why would anyone think of something like food insurance anyway? What could be the usefulness of such an idea?

 According to the National Climatic Data Center (NCDC), the nation’s “scorekeeper” of severe weather and climate events, revealed that the U.S. has sustained an estimated 114 natural disasters over the past 31+ years.

 Let’s not mention the many droughts that have occurred over just the last few years, reaching from California to the Atlantic Coast, in which both water and food supplies where diminished greatly within the communities directly affected3.

-The fact is, being involved in an auto accident without auto insurance can sometimes put you at a greater financial risk than a major illness.
+If you find yourself involved in an auto accident without auto insurance, you can sometimes put yourself at a greater financial risk than a major illness.
 Without Life insurance, you run the risk of leaving survivors behind in dire need of help.
 But what does all of this have to do with food insurance?
 Consequently, the fore-mentioned all have one thing in common.
 They do not protect our most basic necessities of life: food & water.

-Life could find you in difficult times without insurance protections mentioned.
+Life could find you in difficult times without the insurance protections mentioned.
 But just how would life actually be without food or water?
 A human can live for a very short time, a few days, without water.
 We could survive a few weeks, depending on physical and mental capacities without food.
 The real question may not be “if” but rather “when” will you and your family be without the basic essentials for survival: food and drinkable water.
 Having an emergency food storage supply that is easily accessible during an emergency can make a big difference of how you survive.

 ScienceDaily (Feb.
 14, 2012). http://www.sciencedaily.com/releases/2012/02/120214100819.htm . http://www.ncdc.noaa.gov/oa/reports/billionz.html Four Horsemen of Apocalypse , by Viktor Vasnetsov.
 Painted in 1887 source; http://en.wikipedia.org/wiki/File:Apocalypse_vasnetsov.jpg